 Finally, the other areas that older adults may need to consider are healthy oils, herbs, spices, and fluids.
 Fluids can be found in water, soup, coffee, fruits, tea, and vegetables.
 Staying on the appropriate diet is essential for seniors trying to remain healthy.
 Unfortunately, some older adults may face specific dilemmas due to age.

 A significant reason for the emphasis on nutrition for older adults is that they may face particular difficulties that younger adults do not.
 It can be challenging as you age to get out of the house and physically go grocery shopping.
 A great way to combat this issue is by utilizing a grocery delivery system, such as Publix or Amazon.
 Another option could be for the senior to ask a friend or family member to pick up a list of groceries.
 If this still not an option, seniors can also rent scooters at various grocery stores or third-party vendors to get what they need.

 Other issues that revolve around proper nutrition for seniors are preparation and intake.
 In some extreme cases, an older adult may have trouble chewing or swallowing due to various health issues.
 If this is the case, an excellent way to solve this dilemma is by swapping out raw vegetables and fresh fruits with juiced, sauced, mashed, creamed, or cooked items.
 If a senior has issues cutting or cooking, it could deter them from healthily preparing food.
 If preparation is an issue, it can be solved by purchasing single-portion sized canned fruits or pre-cut packages of vegetables.

-Brickmont provides senior and assisted living in Georgia for older adults who want to live a valuable life in comfort.
+Brickmont Assisted Living provides senior care and assisted living services throughout Georgia for older adults who want to live a valuable life in comfort.
 At Brickmont, we want all seniors to live where they are loved.
 Contact us to learn more!